Start9Labs/docs/src/user-manual/installing-services.md

 ![change registry](./assets/registries.png)

-## Side Loading
+## SideLoading

-Side loading is useful if you are testing a service that does not yet exist on a registry, or if you prefer to eliminate the Marketplace as a point of trust.
+Sideloading is useful if you are testing a service that does not yet exist on a registry, or if you prefer to eliminate the Marketplace as a point of trust.
 An s9pk can be obtained from anywhere or even built from source code.

-To side load a service, go to `System > Sideload a Service` and upload the appropriate .s9pk file.
+To sideload a service, go to `System > Sideload a Service` and upload the appropriate .s9pk file.

 ![system sideload](./assets/system-sideload.png)